-Some researchers have proposed a possible association between detection of herpesvirus genetic material in brain specimens and Alzheimer's disease (AD), especially in the setting of the genetic AD risk factor (APOE- ε 4 allele of apolipoprotein E).^{6,9} Some observational studies have proposed a possible association between history of antiviral treatment and reduced occurrence of AD, although such studies have had variable results and potential for confounding and bias.10 A few small clinical trials have reportedly been initiated to explore the hypothesis of a potential effect.6
+Some researchers have proposed a possible association between detection of herpesvirus genetic material in brain specimens and Alzheimer's disease (AD), especially in the setting of the genetic AD risk factor (APOE-ε4 allele of apolipoprotein E).
+Some observational studies have proposed a possible association between history of antiviral treatment and reduced occurrence of AD, although such studies have had variable results and potential for confounding and bias.
+A few small clinical trials have reportedly been initiated to explore the hypothesis of a potential effect.

-HSV can be detected directly from swab samples taken from active lesions for a nucleic acid amplification test (NAAT) or viral culture.11 In the absence of lesions, a blood test can detect antibodies indicative of a history of HSV infection.
-However, Food and Drug Administration (FDA)-cleared HSV-2 blood tests can have low positive predictive value under certain circumstances, which means that a positive result is less likely to be correct.[‡] In addition, HSV-1 blood test results alone cannot distinguish between oral or genital infections and should not be used to diagnose active genital HSV-1 infection.
-The accuracy of these tests depends on the stage of infection, quality of the sample, and performance of the test itself.12 The Western blot is the most accurate blood test for diagnosing HSV; however, this test is not widely available for commercial use,13 and it is expensive and labor intensive,11 rendering it impractical for large-scale use (see Box 5).
+HSV can be detected directly from swab samples taken from active lesions for a nucleic acid amplification test (NAAT) or viral culture.
+In the absence of lesions, a blood test can detect antibodies indicative of a history of HSV infection.
+However, Food and Drug Administration (FDA)-cleared HSV-2 blood tests can have low positive predictive value under certain circumstances, and can lead to false-positive results.
+In addition, HSV-1 blood test results alone cannot distinguish between oral or genital infections and should not be used to diagnose active genital HSV-1 infection.
+The accuracy of these tests depends on the stage of infection, quality of the sample, and performance of the test itself.
+The Western blot is the most accurate blood test for diagnosing HSV; however, this test is not widely available for commercial use.
+(See Box 4.)